 – General Introduction –

 Maria Ho is a Taiwanese-born American professional poker player, show host and commentator.
 She was born on March 6th, 1983 in Taipei, Taiwan and moved to the United States with her family at the age of 4.
 She started off playing Limit Texas Hold’em cash games in California casinos during her college years.
 Then, she moved on to have great success in live tournaments.
-She’s known for being “the last woman standing” in three different WSOP events, her highest ITM finish being a 38th place from 2007.
+She’s known for being “the last woman standing” in three different WSOP Main Events, her highest ITM finish being a 38th place from 2007.
 She also regularly hosts and commentates on a number of poker shows, including the Heartland Poker Tour, ESPN’s coverage of the WSOP, and NBC Sports’ coverage of the Super High Roller Bowl.

 – Key Career Dates –

 - 2004: She starts playing cash games at her local land casinos during her college years at UCSD.